Understand the connection between acne and hormones

 It is resistant to topical products and/or medication

 Hormones are chemical messengers that tell your body how to behave - sleepy, stressed, hungry.
 They also tell your skin how to behave - oily, dry, irritated.
-So, when your skin (or mood) is erratic, it’s safe to assume your hormones are also struggling to stay balanced.
+So, when your skin (or mood) is erratic, it’s safe to assume certain hormones are also struggling to stay balanced.

-HORMONAL IMBALANCE
+HORMONE IMBALANCE

 Estrogen is responsible for a variety of functions like menstrual cycle, sleep quality, mood, and skin health.
 Estrogens can be classified as “good” or “bad.”
 The “good” are able to leave your body easily, while the “bad” linger, sticking to hormone receptors and causing damage.
-Since they stay in your body, too many “bad” estrogens can cause harmfully high estrogen levels, creating a hormonal imbalance known as estrogen dominance.
+Since they stay in your body, too many “bad” estrogens can cause harmfully high estrogen levels, creating a hormone imbalance known as estrogen dominance.

 Progesterone is estrogen’s sister hormone.
 It works — in combination with estrogen — to help regulate menstrual cycle and skin health, by keeping the acne-causing form of testosterone, DHT, balanced.
 Since estrogen and progesterone work together, too much estrogen means your body has too little progesterone in comparison.
 When relatively low, progesterone can no longer keep DHT in check, resulting in the hormonal chaos that leads to acne.